opnsense/docs/source/development/frontend/models_fieldtypes.rst

 ..
 Tip::

-    When using lists, the `Multiple` (Y/N) keyword defines if there may be more than one item selected at a time.
+    When using lists, the :code:`Multiple` (Y/N) keyword defines if there may be more than one item selected at a time.

 ..
 Tip::

-    The xml keyword `Required` can be used to mark a field as being required.
+    The xml keyword :code:`Required` can be used to mark a field as being required.

 ArrayField
 ------------------------------------